jhucsf/summer2024/content/syllabus.md

 and accommodations.
 Reporting will never impact your course grade.
-You may also share concerns with the department chair, the Director of Undergraduate Studies (WSE Department Heads and DUSes), the WSE Assistant Dean for Diversity and Inclusion (Darlene Saporu, <mailto:dsaporu@jhu.edu>), the KSAS Assistant Dean for Diversity and Inclusion (Araceli Frias,
-<mailto:afrias3@jhu.edu>) or the Office of Institutional Equity (<mailto:oie@jhu.edu>).
+You may also share concerns with the department chair, the Director of Undergraduate Studies (WSE Department Heads and DUSes), the WSE Assistant Dean for Diversity and Inclusion (Darlene Saporu, [dsaporu@jhu.edu](mailto:dsaporu@jhu.edu)), the KSAS Assistant Dean for Diversity and Inclusion (Araceli Frias, [afrias3@jhu.edu](mailto:afrias3@jhu.edu)) or the Office of Institutional Equity ([oie@jhu.edu](mailto:oie@jhu.edu)).
 In handling reports, people will protect your privacy as much as possible, but faculty and staff are required to officially report information for some cases (e.g., sexual harassment).

 ## How to Succeed in this Class
 * Find teammates for pair assignments early.
 The ideal scenario is that everyone